toddmotto/angularjs-styleguide/README.md

 ### One-way dataflow and Events

-One-way dataflow was introduced in AngularJs 1.5, and redefines component communication.
+One-way dataflow was introduced in AngularJS 1.5, and redefines component communication.

 Here are some advisories for using one-way dataflow: